sandypockets/sandypockets-blog/README.md

 ## ✏️ Adding a blog post

 New blog posts should be added to the `pages/blog/` directory as an `.mdx` file.
-The first few lines of the post must contain the following information, with the values changed appropriately.
+The structure of a post is as follows:

 ```javascript
 import BlogPost from '../../components/BlogPost'